How we look after personal data that we collect from you or that you provide to us

 - Background check providers in connection with an application to work with us as a consultant or employee including due diligence checks;

 - Providers of psychometric testing in connection with a job application

-- When you access OPM's social media.
-We might also obtain your personal data through your use of social media such as Facebook, WhatsApp, Twitter or LinkedIn, depending on your settings or the privacy policies of these social media and messaging services.
+- When you use OPM's online channels, including social media, streaming services, and newsletters.
+We might also obtain personal data through your use of social media and streaming services, depending on your settings or the privacy policies of these services.
+Email newsletter services we use may also collect personal data.
 To change your settings on these services, please refer to their privacy notices, which will tell you how to do this.